 - Having repetitive and restricted interest and behaviours

-The early signs of autism can be seen in children as young as six months, but most children are not diagnosed until they are about 3 years old.
+We can detect the early signs of autism in children as young as six months.
+However, most children are not diagnosed until they are about 3 years old.

 The early signs of autism can include: